 Updated on: 12/10/2021

 The tragic death of a 19-year-old University of Washington student Wednesday after she slipped on a pathway on the UW campus and suffered a head injury has many asking questions about the school’s responsibility.

-Seattle wrongful death attorney Chris Davis has examined the news reports regarding the case and has offered his opinion on various elements of the incident.
+Seattle slip and fall accident attorney Chris Davis of Davis Law Group has examined the news reports regarding the case and has offered his opinion on various elements of the incident.

 “There’s no question that the university can be held responsible,” Davis said.
 “It really comes down to whether (the university’s) actions or inaction were reasonable or not, and whether they took the appropriate precautions.”